 We had some friends who lived in Roxbury and they told us we should come and see the area.
 Gael Hammer showed us around and when we came to Litchfield where there were a couple of houses for sale, I said to Ron, ‘”You know who lives in Litchfield?
 Our lawyer, Bill Hass.”
 Which happened to be for sale!
 We go down this long driveway and there’s this sweet, white Cape Cod…a great little house.
 There was another couple about to see it and Ron and I decided to buy it on the spot!
 That was our previous home.

 The R. Derwin connection

 When I was up here signing papers one day, I saw the sign for R. Derwin Clothiers.
 When I went to Syracuse many years ago, I felt guilty because my parents were spending so much money sending me to school, so I took a job at the campus men’s shop.
 The manager was a man named, Richard Derwin.
-So, when I see the Derwin sign many years later and walk in, there’s Richard, the portrait of Dorian Grey.
+So, when I see the Derwin sign many years later and walk in, there’s Richard, the portrait of Dorian Gray.
 He’s not aged a minute!
 So between Bill Hass, Richard Derwin, and a really great house…that’s what brought us to Litchfield.

 A career in words

 I was a journalism major at Syracuse and had a summer job at the Newark Star-Ledger, which in its day was the New York Times of New Jersey.
 They sent me out on all of these assignments.

 I got a job at Random House the year they did their unabridged dictionary and moved into an apartment I couldn’t afford on 5th Avenue because I decided years and years ago that I had to live in Greenwich Village.
 The job at Random House was researching definitions and proofreading, with unlimited overtime.
 So I was living alone and I’d go in at 4 in the morning and made extra money.
 When a job came up in the production department I got it because I knew the difference between letterpress and offset print.